pimalaya/core/keyring/README.md

 # 🔐 keyring-lib

-High-level *async* API for [`keyring-rs`](https://crates.io/crates/keyring), a cross-platform Rust library to manage credentials.
+High-level, asynchronous API for [`keyring-rs`](https://crates.io/crates/keyring), a cross-platform Rust library to manage credentials.

-This library can be seen as a convenient wrapper around `keyring-rs`:
+This library can be seen as a convenient async wrapper around `keyring-rs`:

 - Default keystore based on target OS:
   - OpenBSD and FreeBSD: [Secret Service](https://specifications.freedesktop.org/secret-service-spec/latest/)